Reconnecting

 Several weeks ago, another group of ecologists was here taking inventory of species on the property.
 I was talking to one astute young man for quite a while, and he finally said, look up.
 And there was an evening sky full of dragon flies.
 I had never seen so many at once.
 It was embarrassing not to have noticed them unprompted, but so much that is obvious is obscured by myopia.
 Nevertheless, it was quite a site to witness all those dragon flies darting around and bouncing from one one path of flight to another.
 I asked where they came from, and he explained they are migrating through.

 One doesn't think of dragon flies as being migratory, but some species are.
-The Green Darner spends the winter on our southern coasts and the Caribbean islands, reminding us our connection with distant places is more intimate than we assume.
+The Green Darner spends the winter on our southern coasts and the Caribbean islands, reminding us that our connection with distant places is more intimate than we assume.

 About two weeks ago, birds stopped coming to our bird feeders.
-Where did they go?..
+Where did they go?
 They went south, to the Caribbean, to Central America, and to the Amazon in Brazil, Columbia, and Ecuador.

 Now that we have stopped mowing fields being reclaimed for wetlands, long dormant species are surfacing.
 This is Evening Primrose, coming of its own volition.
 What a beautiful surprise, heralding others to come, creating ever more abundant habitat for migrating birds, butterflies, bees, and insects.
-These are the long-distance travellers, while amphibians, mammals, and micro-organisms circulate more locally.
+These are the long-distance travelers, while amphibians, mammals, and micro-organisms circulate more locally.
 But they are all dependent on the land and ecology of neighbors, reinforcing the vast web of connection throughout this continent, neighboring continents, and across the planet.

 Marsh Marigold (Bidens aristosa) is racing into the most saturated areas of our new wetlands.
 Once trees become dominant they will recede, but in the meantime we have this glory to witness.
 And it is breathtaking, as are all of the changes we are observing upon this land.